akramshekh/express-sequelize-auth/README.md

 3. Set up environment variables:

-Create a .env file and add the following variables:
+Rename .env-example to .env and add your environment variables.

-DATABASE_URL=your-database-url
-JWT_SECRET=your-secret-key

 4. Run the application:
 npm start